3.4 Modeling Linear Relationships

 - The coefficient of determination is r2 = 0.66312 = 0.4397

 The third exam score, x, is the independent variable and the final exam score, y, is the dependent variable.
-We will plot a regression line that best “fits” the data.
-If you were to fit a line “by eye,” you may draw different lines.
+We will plot a regression line that best fits the data.
+If you were to fit a line by eye, you may draw different lines.
 We most often use what is called a least-squares regression line to obtain the best fit line.
-The idea behind finding the best-fit line is based on the assumption that the data are scattered about a straight line.
-The criteria for the best fit line is that the vertical distance of each point to the line is minimized, that is, made as small as possible.
+The idea behind finding the best fit line is based on the assumption that the data are scattered about a straight line.
+The criteria for the best fit line is that the vertical distance of each point to the line is made as small as possible.
 This best fit line is called the least-squares regression line.

 Consider the following diagram.
 Each point of data is of the form (x, y), and each point of the line of best fit using least-squares linear regression has the form (x, ŷ).